ethagnawl/peterdohertys.website/blog-posts/the-mystery-on-duck-lake.md

 Stepping into our fictional universe, let's pretend it's January 2, 2026 and the dust is settling after a chaotic holiday season.
 The Onion's list of holiday picks included the "Alpine Strawberry Oil Diffuser" and it sold many more units than had been expected.
 Our admin, Erica, has been tasked with doing an inventory of the items in the warehouse.
 Being the jack-of-all-trades that she is, Erica fires up a duckdb shell and runs the following queries:

 ```
-select * from products where name='Alpine Strawberry Oil Diffuser';
+SELECT * from products
+WHERE name='Alpine Strawberry Oil Diffuser';
 ┌──────────────────────────────────────┬────────────────────────────────┬───────────────┐
 │                  id                  │              name              │     cost      │
 │                 uuid                 │            varchar             │ decimal(10,2) │
 ├──────────────────────────────────────┼────────────────────────────────┼───────────────┤
 │ 357aa826-65c6-4c2c-bcdd-49d94a771629 │ Alpine Strawberry Oil Diffuser │         13.57 │
 └──────────────────────────────────────┴────────────────────────────────┴───────────────┘

-select count from inventory where product_id='357aa826-65c6-4c2c-bcdd-49d94a771629';
+SELECT count from inventory
+WHERE product_id='357aa826-65c6-4c2c-bcdd-49d94a771629';
 ┌───────┐
 │ count │
 │ int32 │